w3f/polkadot-wiki/docs/learn/learn-assets.md

 [Uniques and NFTs pallets](./learn-nft-pallets.md).

 Similar to the Assets pallet, this functionality is encoded into the chain.
-Operations are benchmarked before each release in lieu of any runtime metering, ensuring efficient execution and stable transaction fees.
+Operations are benchmarked before each release instead of any runtime metering, ensuring efficient execution and stable transaction fees.

 ### Transferring NFTs